Chief mate: United States

 A master of 1,600 ton vessels can, under certain circumstances, begin the application process for an unlimited third mate's license.

 If approved the applicant must then successfully pass a comprehensive license examination before being issued the license.
-Hawsepiper is an informal maritime industry term used to refer to an officer who began his or her career as an unlicensed merchant seaman and did not attend a traditional maritime college/academy to earn the officer license.
+Hawsepiper is an informal maritime industry term used to refer to an officer who began their career as an unlicensed merchant seaman and did not attend a traditional maritime college/academy to earn the officer license.

-A ship's hawsepipe is the pipe passing through the bow section of a ship that the anchor chain passes through.
-Hawsepiper refers to climbing up the hawsepipe, a nautical metaphor for climbing up the ship's rank structure.
-Hawsepiper is considered a positive term when said respectfully.
-Many hawsepipers are proud of their background and use the term to describe themselves.

 Several merchant seamen's unions offer their membership the required training for career advancement.
 Similarly, some employers offer financial assistance to pay for the training for their employees.
 Otherwise, the mariner is responsible for the cost of the required training.

 Since the requirements of STCW '95 have been enacted, there have been complaints that the hawsepiper progression path has been made too difficult because of the cost in time and money to meet formal classroom training requirements.
 These critics assert that the newer requirements will eventually lead to a shortage of qualified mariners, especially in places like the United States.